Hybrid Mechanisms: Trading off Strategyproofness and Efficiency of Random Assignment Mechanisms: Related Work

 \section{Related Work}

-While the seminal paper on one-sided matching mechanisms by \citet{Hylland1979} proposed a mechanism that elicits agents' \emph{cardinal} utilities, this approach has proven problematic because it is difficult if not impossible to elicit cardinal utilities in settings without money.
-For this reason, recent work has focused on \emph{ordinal mechanisms}, where agents submit ordinal preference reports, i.e., rankings over all objects (for an example see \citep{Abdulkadiroglu2005}, or \citep{Carroll2011ElicitingOrdinalPreferences} for a systematic argument).
-Throughout this paper, we only consider ordinal mechanisms.
+\citet{Hylland1979EfficientAllocation} proposed a pseudo-market mechanism for the problem of assigning students to on-campus housing.
+However, eliciting agents' cardinal preferences is often difficult if not impossible to in settings without money.
+For this reason, recent work has focused on \emph{ordinal} mechanisms, where agents submit rankings over objects. \citet{Carroll2011ElicitingOrdinalPreferences}, \citet{HuesmanWambach2015MatchingWithMoralConcerns}, and \citet{EhlersMajumdarMishraSen2016ContinuityandIncentiveCompatibilityinCardinalVotingMechanisms} gave systematic arguments for the focus on ordinal mechanisms.

-For the deterministic case, strategyproofness of one-sided matching mechanisms has been studied extensively \citep{Papai2000SPAssignmentHierarchicalExchange,EhlersKlaus2006ReallocConsistent,KlausEhlers2007Consistent,Hatfield2009StrategyproofEfficientAndNonbossyQuotaAllocations,PyciaUenver2014ICallocation}.
-For non-deterministic mechanisms, \cite{AbdulSonmez1998RSDandTheCore} showed that \RSD\ is equivalent to the Core from Random Endowments mechanism for house allocation, if agents' initial houses are drawn uniformly at random. \citet{Erdil2013SPStochasticAssignment} showed that for settings where capacity exceeds demand, \RSD\ is not the only strategyproof, ex-post efficient mechanism that satisfies symmetry. \citet{Bade2013RSDOneAndOnly} extended their result by showing that taking any ex-post efficient, strategyproof, non-bossy, deterministic mechanism and assigning agents to roles in the mechanism uniformly at random is equivalent to \RSD.
-However, it is still an open conjecture whether \RSD\ is the unique mechanism that is anonymous, ex-post efficient, and strategyproof.
+For the deterministic case, strategyproofness of assignment mechanisms has been studied extensively, e.g., in \citep{Papai2000SPAssignmentHierarchicalExchange,EhlersKlaus2006ReallocConsistent,KlausEhlers2007Consistent,Hatfield2009StrategyproofEfficientAndNonbossyQuotaAllocations,PyciaUenver2014ICallocation}.
+For non-deterministic mechanisms, \citet{AbdulSonmez1998RSDandTheCore} showed that RSD is equivalent to the Core from Random Endowments mechanism for house allocation (if agents' initial houses are drawn uniformly at random). \citet{Erdil2014SPStochasticAssignment} showed that when capacity exceeds demand, RSD is not the only strategyproof, ex-post efficient mechanism that satisfies symmetry.
+On the other hand, \citet{Bade2014RSDOneAndOnly} showed that taking any ex-post efficient, strategyproof, non-bossy, deterministic mechanism and assigning agents to roles in the mechanism uniformly at random is equivalent to using RSD.
+However, when capacity equals demand, it is still an open conjecture whether RSD is the unique mechanism that is strategyproof, ex-post efficient, and symmetric \citep{LeeSethuraman2011EquivalenceResultsAllocationUnifiedView}.
+Despite the fact that this conjecture remains to be proven, is evident that the space of ``useful'' strategyproof mechanisms is very small.